PlatONnetwork/docs/docs/PlatON经济方案.md

 - PlatON Foundation validator revenue

-  In order to maintain the stable operation of the main network, the PlatON Foundation sponsored the pledge and maintained 7 verification nodes.
-The proceeds from the verification node sponsored by the PlatON Foundation will all enter the reward pool as an incentive fund for community verification nodes.
+  In order to maintain the stable operation of the main network, the PlatON Foundation sponsored the pledge and maintained 7 validator nodes.
+The proceeds from the validator node sponsored by the PlatON Foundation will all enter the reward pool as an incentive fund for community validator nodes.

 - Slash cuts fines

-  The verification node was penalized by the system due to the low block generation rate, and the penalties were all entered into the reward pool for distribution in the next year's additional issuance cycle.
+  The validator node was penalized by the system due to the low block generation rate, and the penalties were all entered into the reward pool for distribution in the next year's additional issuance cycle.

 #### Incentive rules